pdjr-signalk/pdjr-skplugin-switchbank/README.md

 }
 ```

-When the control channel is an IPC notification path, then command
-strings will be presented without the notification wrapper.

-The plugin parses the command string, checks its validity, verifies
-that the specified *moduleid* and *channelid* identify a relay
+If *moduleid* and *channelid* identify a relay switchbank channel
-switchbank that is defined in the plugin configuration file and then
+that is defined in the plugin configuration file then the plugin
 promptly issues a PGN 127502 NMEA message to update the state of the
 specified remote device.